stevwyman/stevwyman.github.io/game_theory.md

 In the above example 3 is a strictly dominant strategy, as it yields the highest payoff regardless what the other player chooses (x, y or z).
 In addition y is only a weakly dominant strategy, as in case player 1 chooses 1, x would yield the same payoff as choosing y.

+Dominated strategies can be strictly dominated or weakly dominated:

+* A strategy is strictly (or strongly) dominated if it leads to worse outcomes than alternative strategies.
+* A strategy is weakly dominated if it leads to equal or worse outcomes than alternative strategies.

+Dominant strategies can be strictly dominant or weakly dominant:

+* A strategy is strictly (or strongly) dominant if it leads to better outcomes than alternative strategies.
+* A strategy is weakly dominant if it leads to equal or better outcomes than alternative strategies.

 #### Strict Domination